skydread1/portfolio/src/loicb/server/content/blog/redirect-domain-subdomain.md

 So we could add NS records in GoDaddy to specify that for the domain `flybot.sg`, we let AWS handle it.
 However, we cannot add NS records for the `domain`, only for `subdomain`.
 The only way to make sure the domain is handled by AWS is to change the `default Name Servers` in our GoDaddy DNS.

-This would work, however, since we change the **default** Name Servers, all the subdomains will also be handle by AWS, so we are basically letting AWS handle all our subdomains which is not what we wanted.
+This would work, however, since we change the **default** Name Servers, all the subdomains will also be handled by AWS, so we are basically letting AWS handle all our subdomains which is not what we wanted.

 ### Note

-If we wanted to let AWS handles a subdomain such as `test.flybot.sg` for instance, that would be totally possible without affecting the other subdomains (and the domain), because we can add NS records for subdomain to specify what Name Servers to use.
+If we wanted to let AWS handle a subdomain such as `test.flybot.sg` for instance, that would be totally possible without affecting the other subdomains (and the domain), because we can add NS records for subdomain to specify what Name Servers to use.
 The problem arises when we deal with the naked domain.

 ## ALB+NLB

 The solution I chose was to add a Network Load Balancer (NLB) in front of the ALB.
-The NLB can provide a **static** IP so we can resolve our @ A record to the NLB subnet static IP.
+The NLB can provide a **static** IP so we can resolve our @ `A` record to the NLB subnet static IP.

 Adding an ALB as target of NLB is a recent [feature](https://aws.amazon.com/blogs/networking-and-content-delivery/using-aws-lambda-to-enable-static-ip-addresses-for-application-load-balancers/) in AWS that allows us to combine the strength of both LBs.